ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 ## Misunderstanding Class Attributes

 This chapter contains additional tools that modify the normal behavior of class attributes.
-It's important to understand that this behavior is created by the tool, and that ordinary classes do not behave this way.
+It's important to understand that this behavior is created by the tool and that ordinary classes do not behave this way.
-Read the [Class Attributes](A06_Class_Attributes.md) appendix for deeper understanding.
+Read the [Class Attributes](A06_Class_Attributes.md) appendix for a deeper understanding.

 ## Ensuring Correctness